 The crystals accommodating intraocular lens is an intraocular lens used after cataract surgery or as a lens alternative in presbyopic lens exchange.
 The concept of the lens was engineered with a hinge design to allow the optic, or part of the lens that you see through, to move back and forth as your focus on an image changes.

-The crystalens® accommodative intraocular lens is permanently implanted with a surgical process and functions in a similar fashion as the natural eye.
+AcrySof® IQ PanOptix® IOL is an intraocular lens designed to give clear clear vision at all distances: near, intermediate, and far without needing glasses after cataract surgery.
 Once the surgery has been completed your eyes can focus on far or near objects in a comfortable way.
-If you are experiencing presbyopia or cataracts please feel free to consult us about the possibility of utilizing the new crystalens® accommodative intraocular lens.
+If you are experiencing presbyopia or cataracts please feel free to consult us about the possibility of utilizing the new PanOptix® intraocular lens.